How to Eat like a Local at the Best off Strip Buffets in Las Vegas

 In Summary

 The “all you can eat” buffet tradition remains very strong in Las Vegas.
-The concept has has evolved from a simple buffet with basic food options to gourmet like experiences with small plates and unique food selection.
+The concept has evolved from a simple buffet with basic food options to gourmet like experiences with small plates and unique food selection.

 Every casino in Las Vegas offers their own version of their buffet.
 The buffet is no longer an attraction for gambling but rather an attraction in and of itself.